sanjana-moudgalya/MNLP-Blog/MMT-LLM/README.md

 LLMs can perform moderately well in a resource-efficient manner even on low-resource languages, like Catalan and Swahili.
 Even if the translation capabilities aren’t as great as high-resource languages, LLMs demonstrate a great learning potential through In-Context Learning (ICL), highlighting the model's adaptability.

 #### 2. In-context Template:
 The choice of prompt template significantly impacts translation performance, with variations of up to 16 BLEU points.
 Surprisingly, even seemingly unreasonable templates can effectively guide LLM in generating quality translations.
-“X = Y” results in the highest average BLEU score, whereas “[SRC]: X \n [TGT]: Y” achieves the lowest score, where X is the source sentence and Y is the target sentence.
-This shows us how dynamic seemingly similar templates can be with respect to performance.
+"X = Y" results in the highest average BLEU score, whereas "[SRC]: X \n [TGT]: Y" achieves the lowest score, where X is the source sentence and Y is the target sentence.
+This shows us how dynamic seemingly similar templates can be with respect to performance. <br>
+Example of the prompt template that gave us the best results during reproduction: <br>
+"X = Y" format: „Wir haben jetzt 4 Monate alte Mäuse, die Diabetes hatten und jetzt keinen mehr haben“, fügte er hinzu. = "We now have 4-month-old mice that are non-diabetic that used to be diabetic," he added.

 #### 3. Cross-lingual Exemplar:
 ![alt text](https://github.com/sanjana-moudgalya/mnlp_blog/blob/main/MMT-LLM/Cross-lingual%20Examplars.png?raw=true)